-- (3) Click the OK to finish modifying. - Delete an IP Address •

-Left-click an IP address from filter list and click Delete.

-Delete all IP Addresses

-Click Clear to delete all the IP addrsses.
+- (3) Click the OK to finish modifying. - Delete an IP Address Left-click an IP address from filter list and click Delete. - Delete all IP Addresses Click Clear to delete all the IP addrsses. - 5.
+Click Save to save the settings.